4GeeksAcademy/blog/blog/how-to-become-a-full-stack-developer.us.md

 </html>
 ```

 As we can see, there is no details of colors or backgrounds in this file, just the structure of the content.
 After having the correct structure or the content of a webpage a new file will give all the visual and esthetic attributes to all of the blocks of content that we defined in the html file.
-This new file will use the ".css" extension in its name and only with this 2 tools you will get a professional look to your website.
+This new file will use the "css" extension in its name and only with this 2 tools you will get a professional look to your website.

 Only with this 2 tools you can get a very beautiful and creative design for your website, but there is something that you won't have, interaction with the user and dynamism.
 It will be a static and lifeless webpage, but when you introduce some programming language, like javascript you will have a section of code that can be run in response to an event or when a certain need is satisfied.

-JavaScript functions are used to carry out specific tasks like validating user input, changing a webpage's content, or reacting to user input like keystrokes or mouse clicks.
+[JavaScript](https://4geeks.com/lesson/what-is-javascript-learn-to-code-in-javascript) functions are used to carry out specific tasks like validating user input, changing a webpage's content, or reacting to user input like keystrokes or mouse clicks.

 ### Learning a Front-End Framework

-Front-end frameworks are JavaScript libraries that include Bootstrap and CSS that let you build websites, online applications, and mobile apps.
+Front-end frameworks are JavaScript libraries that include Bootstrap and [CSS](https://4geeks.com/lesson/what-is-css-learn-css) that let you build websites, online applications, and mobile apps.
 As web development progresses, front end frameworks make it far simpler for developers to create the awesome user interfaces of their web and mobile applications.
 All the wen choices and platforms nowadays are more complex than before, and very day more, so with these tools developers can handle and sort all the different files that a big project needs.

 Some of the most popular front-end frameworks are: